Participants

 Tuition

-The tuition fee for the Institute is $1,600 (CAD).
-Tax may be added depending on your location.
+The tuition fee is $2,250 (CAD).
+Tax may be added depending on your location (for example, 13% HST in Ontario).
 This is payable upon acceptance of an offer of admission.
-Bursary support may be available—see under "Apply" below.
+A limited number of $500 bursaries are available—see under "Apply" below for more information.

 Certificate

-Students completing the course will receive a certificate from the University of Ottawa Centre for Health Law, Policy and Ethics.
+Students completing the program will receive a certificate from the University of Ottawa Centre for Health Law, Policy and Ethics.

 FAQ